HonkingGoose/git-gosling/.github/contributing.md

 1. Once you are done, make a new commit, and push your changes
 1. You can now close the Gitpod workspace

-Whenever you start work on a new bug/feature, sync you fork to be up-to-date with upstream, and then start a new Gitpod workspace from your fork to do your work in.
+Whenever you start work on a new bug/feature, sync you fork so you're up-to-date with upstream, and then start a new Gitpod workspace from your fork to do your work in.

 ### Local workstation